Jingning-Zhang/PROSPER/README.md

 ```

-As a reference, for a two-ancestry analysis (EUR,AFR) on all autosomal chromosomes (1-22) using 5 cores, it takes ~43 minutes and ~35Gb (~7Gb each core) to finish running lassosum2 and then PRS-epr using the above codes; for a five-ancestry analysis (EUR,AFR,AMR,EAS,SAS) on all autosomal chromosomes (1-22) using 5 cores, it takes ~43 minutes and ~35Gb (~7Gb each core).
+As a reference, for a two-ancestry analysis (EUR,AFR) on all autosomal chromosomes (1-22) using 5 cores, it takes ~43 minutes and ~35Gb (~7Gb each core) to run PRS-epr using the above codes; for a five-ancestry analysis (EUR,AFR,AMR,EAS,SAS) on all autosomal chromosomes (1-22) using 5 cores, it takes ~43 minutes and ~35Gb (~7Gb each core).

 ## Support